 To find crucian carp (Carassius carassius) near you in the USA, UK, EU, Australia, Canada, and Japan, here’s where you can look in each region:

-In Australia, major fish markets and Asian grocery stores in larger cities may have it available.
+In Australia, major fish markets and Asian grocery stores in larger cities are good places to check.
+Some specialty seafood suppliers may also offer it.

 Note: Overall, local farmers’ markets and specialty stores are excellent places to check for this fish.